What Is a Gimbal, and How to Use One

 Drone shot

-For an alternative drone shot, simply walk towards an edge, push forward and reach out with the gimbal, revealing a suitably epic expanse underneath you.
+For an alternative drone shot, walk toward an edge, push forward, then reach out with the gimbal, revealing a suitably epic expanse underneath you.
 Obviously, be careful, and make sure it’s safe before you get near any ledges!

 Pull back